Pete Buttigieg talks about unity, health care in east Las Vegas

 Buttigieg hit the stage at 5:30 p.m as part of his third trip to Nevada over the last month.

 The South Bend, Indiana, mayor also delivered the keynote speech at Battleborn Progress’ Celebrate Progress dinner after the rally.
-Buttigieg was scheduled to tour a local cannabis cultivation and dispensary on Wednesday morning.
+Buttigieg was scheduled to tour a local cannabis cultivation center and dispensary Wednesday morning.

-— Health care reform.
-As he did during the Democratic debate, Buttigieg pushed his own version of a public option health care plan that could, if Americans choose, grow into a single-payer system: Medicare for All Who Want It.
-He said it will provide cheaper, better insurance while not forcing any American off their private health care or raising taxes on the middle class.
+■ Health care reform.
+As he did during last week’s presidential debate, Buttigieg pushed his own version of a public option health care plan that could, if Americans choose, grow into a single-payer system: Medicare for All Who Want It.
+He said it would provide cheaper, better insurance while not forcing any Americans off their private health care or raising taxes on the middle class.

-— What he’s learned during his candidacy?
+■ What he’s learned during his candidacy?
 Buttigieg said politics matter to most people only in how it can affect their daily lives.
 He pointed to his own personal life as an example.
 “My marriage exists because of a single vote on the Supreme Court,” he said.
-(Buttigieg is gay and married his husband, Chasten Glezman, in June 2018 in South Bend, the result of the Supreme Court’s landmark 2014 ruling in Obergfell v.
-Hodges.
+(Buttigieg married his husband, Chasten Glezman, in June 2018 in South Bend as a result of the court’s landmark 2014 ruling in Obergefell v.
+Hodges.)

 Contact Rory Appleton at RAppleton@reviewjournal.com or 702-383-0276.
 Follow @RoryDoesPhonics on Twitter.